yazz-flutist/guitar-configurator/controller-reverse-engineering/ps3-gh-guitar.md

 ### Buttons
-The buttons also change slightly from a normal controller.Note that blue and yellow are switch when compared to a Rockband controller!
+The buttons also change slightly from a normal controller.Note that blue and yellow are switch when compared to all other rhythm controllers!

 ```
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+